-On the Europe for Older Teens: European Explorer trip, students love that this is an older teen trip that caters to their age group.
+On the Europe for Older Teens: European Explorer trip, students love that this is an older teen trip that specifically caters to their age group.
 They appreciate the additional independence they are given and that the trip puts a focus on helping them learn to be confident travelers.
-They love using the Euro Rail pass and having the classic backpacker experience traveling Europe by rail.
+They absolutely love using the Euro Rail pass and having the quintessential backpacker experience traveling Europe by rail.

 The Europe for Older Teens: European Explorer program provides the best combination of dynamic cities and outdoor adventures.
 Touring and sightseeing in large cities can become overwhelming, so we include fun activities to keep the trip engaging and exciting!
 Whether it’s attending a glass blowing demonstration in Venice, taking a French cooking class, or going on an exciting bike tour in Munich, every city features unique and inspiring activities.

 Tuition cost includes ground transportation; accommodation; chaperones and guides; program-related activities and admissions; taxes and tips; all breakfasts and dinners.

 Not included in cost (this is not intended to be an exhaustive list): airfare; lunches; visas and visa application fees; personal and medical expenses; activities and admissions that are not program-related or referenced in the itinerary; beverages other than filtered water at meals; participant expenses that are outside of the program description, such as excess baggage fees and damage to hotels; expenses related to unforeseen circumstances, such as transportation strikes and natural disasters.